The cost of adult social care

 The cost of care

-Under the Care Act 2014 local authorities have the power to charge for services with the exceptions of a number of services provided including assessment of needs and care planning.
+Under the Care Act 2014 local authorities have the power to charge for a number of services provided with some exceptions including assessment of needs and care planning.
 Tower Hamlets does not charge for Reablement and Carers’ support services.
 For a full list of services for which local authorities cannot charge for please refer to the charging policy.

 - Extra Care Sheltered Housing Services